geoblacklight/geoblacklight/schema/schema-commentary.md

 ### Identifier

 This field is required, but it is not displayed in the interface.
-It may be identical to slug or it may be related to the layer ID.
+It may be identical to the Slug field or it may be related to the layer ID.
 This value is ideally a persistent identifier or permalink (such as a PURL or handle).

 ### Rights